janis-me/themed/README.md

 ### React

 For react, install `@komplett/react-themed` and place a <ThemeProvider> at the app level of your app.
-You can then use the `useTheme` hook to retrieve/update it, or import imperative
+You can then use the `useTheme` hook to retrieve/update it.
+All utility methods are also exported from `@komplett/react-themed/utils`.

 ---